RyanFleck/ryanfleck.ca/content/reference/aom_thor.md

 Go baldr 99% of time.
 Rag is OP.
 Dont care if its lame.
 So is max tower and migdol.If your opponent responds to rag by saying "you lame".
 Say "Yes, I do , and now i am 30 pts higher and you are 30 pts lower".

-If you learn to use Thor, I can insure you the level of fun you will be having on this game will higher as well as your rating.
+If you learn to use *Thor*, I can insure you the level of fun you will be having on this game will higher as well as your rating.
 He can do so many exciting strategies.
 I hope you liked the guide, as I put a good amount time and effort into smile.gif.

 Hope it was an easy read